aristanetworks/anta/docs/api/tests.md

   ~ that can be found in the LICENSE file.
   -->

-# ANTA Tests landing page
+# ANTA Tests Landing Page

 This section describes all the available tests provided by the ANTA package.

+## Available Tests

+Here are the tests that we currently provide:

 - [AAA](tests.aaa.md)
 - [BFD](tests.bfd.md)